HedvigS/personal-cookbook/R/cldf_for_dummies.md

 - the absolute best way to learn how CLDF works is to poke around in an existing dataset.
 Open the files, check what’s in there, form assumptions and then check if the assumptions are always true.
-Below are two recommended starter-datasets
+Below are two recommended starter-datasets:
   - Wordlist: NorthEuraLex v4.0
     <https://github.com/lexibank/northeuralex/tree/v4.0/cldf>
   - Structure: Grambank v1.0.3
     <https://github.com/grambank/grambank/tree/v1.0.3/cldf>
-- many CLDF-datasets are continuously released, so make sure to keep track of which **version** you are using.
+- many CLDF-datasets are continuously released, so make sure to keep track of which **version** you are using
 - if you use python, make sure to check out pycldf and cldfbench
 - if you use R, keep an eye out for rcldf which is in development
 - this document is about how to navigate existing CLDF-datasets as an end-user, not how to make one.
 - there already exists a lot of documentation on how CLDF works, this document is not meant to be exhaustive but just a gentle entry to get you going.
-For more, see
+For more, see:
   - <https://github.com/cldf/cldf/#readme>
   - <https://cldf.clld.org/>

 ## How to know if you’re dealing with a CLDF-dataset

-You are dealing with a CLDF-dataset if there is a file ending with the extension “json” and at the top it identifies a CLDF-dataset type.
+You are dealing with a CLDF-data set if there is a file ending with the extension “json” and at the top it identifies a CLDF-dataset type.
 For example, it could be
 `dc:conformsTo": "http://cldf.clld.org/v1.0/terms.rdf#StructureDataset"`.